Quick, easy and specific. Compare and buy today.Compare quotes

 Even the most reliable tenants sometimes struggle to pay their rent.
 Statistics published by LSL Property Services show that 65,000 tenants in the UK are in ‘severe arrears’ of at least two months.

 Tenant default insurance from Simply Business provides vital back-up for landlords.
 It can cover your rental income if your tenant fails to pay rent for two months or more.

 As long as you perform credit checks and background checks on your prospective tenants, you can add tenant default cover to your Simply Business landlord insurance policy.
 Just start your quote below and choose tenant default insurance as part of your landlord insurance package.Compare quotes

-Tenant default is an extra cover that you can add to your landlord insurance policy.
+Tenant default insurance - sometimes called rent guarantee insurance - is an extra cover that you can add to your landlord insurance policy.
 Create a tailored policy by adding it to core landlord covers like buildings insurance and landlord liability insurance.

 If you add tenant default insurance, you’ll be covered for up to eight months of lost rent if your tenants fail to pay for at least two consecutive months.
 You’re covered for up to £2,500 per month.
 The excess (the amount that you pay towards a claim) is one month of rent, but this is usually covered by the tenant’s deposit.